dorit weintal c.v.

 WORKS CREATED IN AMSTERDAM

-Weintal Is a choreographer, dancer, and an interdisciplinary artist, the artistic director of Faido Company / DOFAI foundation, based in Amsterdam.
+Weintal is a multidisciplinary artist, choreographer, dancer, and writer, the artistic director of Faido Company / DOFAI foundation, based in Amsterdam.
 She travels internationally as a director, maker and teacher.

-Creation of the multidisciplinary project The Path of Trust as part of AFK trust trajectroy.
-The project includes writings, art films, and performances.
+The project includes a documentary film, an art film, a book-poem, a book art meets philosophy, and performances.
 In this project she is collaborating with newcomers, refugees, and neighbors, together with her artistic team.

 Starting the development trajectory Trust - a multidisciplinary project implemented in Amsterdam.